 The most important thing to know about vitamin B5 (pantothenic acid) is its role in the creation of coenzyme A (CoA).* You might remember CoA from high school physiology, and it's important for a number of biological functions.*

 So what foods contain B5?
 There's good news and bad news here.
 The good news is that almost all whole foods (both plant-based and animal-based) contain B5 to some degree.
-The bad news is that processing decreases the amount of B5 in a food by as much as 80 percent.
+The bad news is that processing decreases the amount of B5 in a food by as much as 80 percent3.
 The take-away?
 If you find yourself leaning a little too hard on packaged or processed foods, it might be time to start meal prepping or scheduling a weekly visit to the farmers market to make sure you're getting enough real, B5-rich foods.

-Vitamin B6 (nickname: pyridoxine) is involved in more than 100 enzyme reactions in the body and plays an especially important role in protein metabolism.* According to the FDA, it may also help to support a healthy vascular system when combined with a well-balanced, heart-healthy diet.* You can get vitamin B6 from food, or you can invest in a high-quality supplement like NOW's 50 mg B6 Tablets.
+Vitamin B6 (nickname: pyridoxine) is involved in more than 100 enzyme reactions4 in the body and plays an especially important role in protein metabolism.* According to the FDA, it may also help to support a healthy vascular system when combined with a well-balanced, heart-healthy diet.* You can get vitamin B6 from food, or you can invest in a high-quality supplement like NOW's 50 mg B6 Tablets.

 You're probably already familiar with vitamin B7, which is more commonly referred to as biotin.
-Biotin is pretty famous for its ability to promote healthy skin, but it's also important for immune system health and—you guessed it!—energy production and metabolism.* Salmon, sunflower seeds, sweet potato, and eggs are great sources of biotin.
+Biotin is pretty famous for its ability to promote healthy skin, but it's also important for immune system health5 and—you guessed it!—energy production and metabolism.* Salmon, sunflower seeds, sweet potato, and eggs are great sources of biotin.
 Need some inspiration to get in the kitchen this week?
 Here are 15 healthy (and ridiculously tasty) ways to eat sweet potatoes.

 If you're a parent, you probably know that B9 (or folate) is an important vitamin.
-During pregnancy your body needs more folate than usual since it plays an important role in nucleic acid synthesis.* Also known as folic acid, the recommended daily allowance increases from 400 mcg/day for non-pregnant women to 600 mcg/day for pregnant women.
+During pregnancy your body needs more folate6 than usual since it plays an important role in nucleic acid synthesis.* Also known as folic acid, the recommended daily allowance increases from 400 mcg/day for non-pregnant women to 600 mcg/day for pregnant women.
 Men need about 400 mcg/day steadily throughout their adult life.
 If you like to try and get your essential vitamins and minerals through food, spinach is a great source of vitamin B9.
 Not sure how to get more spinach into your life?
 Try popping it into your smoothie or omelet in the mornings.

 Whether you've been taking a B-vitamin complex for years and are just now learning exactly what each B vitamin does—or you're just now considering supplementing with B vitamins and you're doing your research first—it's important to educate yourself on exactly how each nutrient might benefit your health.
 When it comes to choosing a supplement, it's always important to make sure you're taking the highest quality nutrients in their most bioavailable form so they can actually be used by your body.
 Luckily, NOW is committed to high-quality ingredients and rigorous testing.
 That way, you know that what's on the label is actually in the bottle.